The library is open for indoor services. Learn more here. Curbside pickup will continue.

 Our hours have changed, so make sure you know when curbside pickup is available – see pickup times below.

 Wait on the Stelfox Street side of the library.
 You can use the meeScan app to let us know you’ve arrived.

 If you don’t have a smart phone or don’t want to download the meeScan app, you can also call us at 201-768-8714.

 If you don’t have a cell phone: Knock on the Stelfox Street doors.
-Have something with the name your items are held under (like a driver’s license) ready to hold up to the glass.
+Have your library card ready for staff to take inside so we can locate your requested items.

 If you drove to the library: Pop your trunk and a library staff member will place the bag with your items in your car.